Skip to main content

 Services logs without log query

-The limit of this basic log viewer is that you can only view logs from individual log files.
-When you download logs, all the log files on the cluster will be downloaded.
+The log viewer only displays logs from individual log files.
+When you download logs, you receive all the log files on the cluster.

 Log ingestion and query

-Log ingestion and query is an optional feature that allows you to search, filter, query logs more easily.
-Any cluster created after enabling this feature sends logs to the Anyscale Control Plane, where they're retained for 30 days.
-You may incur extra data transfer costs from your cloud provider by enabling this feature.
+Log ingestion and query is an optional feature that allows you to search, filter, and query logs.
+Any cluster created after enabling this feature sends logs to the Anyscale control plane, where they're retained for 30 days.
+Enabling this feature might incur extra data transfer costs from your cloud provider.

-It is enabled by default for Anyscale Hosted clouds.
+Anyscale-hosted clouds have log ingestion and query enabled by default.
 For self-hosted clouds, you must opt-in with the following command:

-# Change the `cloud_id` to your cloud ID
+# Change `<your-cloud-id>` to your actual cloud ID

 Log query example